 OK, I had burned off more than my giant breakfast in calories.
 Being just me out and paddling around, it was peaceful but a little dull.
 So I headed back in, then off for a local lunch.

-I had taken out the cellphone and looked for a local joint for lunch.
-I settled the Dog House which was opened in 1971 the year after my birth.
+I had taken out the cell phone and looked for a local joint for lunch.
+I settled in the Dog House which was opened in 1971 the year after my birth.
 I thought anything that has lasted that long must be doing something right.

 They have a local railroad here that offers a visit to the area that includes a gourmet meal and a bit of adventure.
 Really set for couples (in my humble opinion) I would be going awkwardly solo.
 Ah, the sad life of a travel writer (joking I love this stuff).

 This is a little pricey but I am thinking for a couple it is a nice experience.
-For $90 you get a 5-course meal, train ride like tour of the area, and some great views.
+For $90 you get a 5-course meal, a train ride-like tour of the area, and some great views.
 They also do brunches which are less expensive, coming in at $60 per person.
 So that might be the winner for most people.
 I was treating myself to dinner.

 “A true culinary journey.
 This train travels through quaint Cape villages accompanied by romantic music and soft candlelight.
 As guests soak in the ambiance and relax to the rhythms of the rails, a fresh five-course gourmet meal is prepared and served on white table linens in traditional rail style.

 Our menus change from late spring to summer to fall, so make plans to return and try a new variation of our seafood, beef, and chicken entrees.
 With three classes of service, you can select a new rail car to try on a return ride as well.
 More details about the menus and classes of service can be found in the tabs below.

 Have a special occasion or anniversary to celebrate?
 Reserve one of our limited, exclusive private tables!”